willemmanuel/innisfree/docs/user_manual.md

 Click the "Delete" link next to the house name, and then click "Ok" in the pop-up box.
 This will remove the house from the system, but not its volunteers or co-workers.

 #### Doctors
+See this entry under the [Workstation Head Role](#workstation-head-role) to create and delete reservations

 #### Users
+See this entry under the [Workstation Head Role](#workstation-head-role) to view a list of users.
+Admin users are also able to create, edit and delete existing users.

+##### Creating a New User
+Click the "New User" button on the Users page, fill out the fields and then click "Create User."
+The user's name, email, house and password are all required.

+##### Editing an Existing User
+Click the "Edit" link in the same row as that user's name and fill in the fields you wish to change.
+If you want to change the password, you must also enter the current password as authorization.
+To enable email reminders, make sure to check the checkbox stating this.
+Once you've made the desired changes click the "Update User" button to save them.

+#####

 #### Cars
 See this entry under the [Workstation Head Role](#workstation-head-role) to create and delete reservations